 The Allswell mattress feels like a firmer memory foam bed with coils, which is precisely what it is.
 Remember, however, that the memory foams are firmer at the beginning, but will soften as you sleep on the mattress.
 At the outset, you can tell that the bed has memory foam, but it won’t feel as familiar as Nectar.
 We consider Allswell to be more of a neutral-feeling mattress on day one even though the brand is transparent about the fact that they use memory foam.

 At $800, Nectar borders on “budget” tier, but it’s hard for anyone to touch Allswell prices.
 In fact, we have no idea how Allswell keeps prices so low.
-At $350, Allswell is cheaper than just about every mattress we’ve ever reviewed, including certain mattresses on Amazon.
+At around $375, Allswell is cheaper than just about every mattress we’ve ever reviewed, including certain mattresses on Amazon.

 Let’s put it this way: college students should be cheering uproariously when they see the price of Allswell—it’s a darn good value.